14 CT Fourier Series

 Let \(a_k\) and \(b_k\) be the CTFS coefficients for the periodic signals \(x(t)\) and \(y(t)\) respectively.

 Linearity.
-The coefficients of the signal \[z(t) = Ax(t) + By(t) \mbox{ for constants } A,B\] are \(Aa_k + Bb_k\)
+The coefficients of the signal \[z(t) = Ax(t) + By(t) \mbox{ for constants } A,B\] are \(Aa_k + Bb_k\).
+This forms the basis of analysis using the Fourier series and the system Eigenvalues.

 Time Shifting.
 The coefficients of \[z(t) = x(t-t_0) \mbox{ are } e^{-jk\omega_0 t_0}a_k\] that is it adds a phase shift.